By Casey Reid 1 min read

 Pre-Flop Strategy for Home Games

 Pre-flop play sets the tone for the hand and often dictates subsequent action.
 In a casual home setting, players tend to be more liberal with calling and raising, but disciplined pre-flop strategy remains vital.
-Tightening up in early positions and widening in late positions is a fundamental principle.
+Tightening up in Early Positions and widening in late positions is a fundamental principle.

 For instance, in a game with blind levels of 25/50 chips, premium hands like AA, KK, QQ, AK suited should be raised aggressively to build pots or eliminate weak players early.
 Conversely, marginal hands such as Suited Connectors (e.g., 9♠ 8♠) might be folded in early positions but played more freely in late position, especially if the table’s players are passive.